kiarazhu/Stopwatch/README.md

 ### Output Compare Register 1 A

 First, we should understand how frequently we wish for an output compare.
-The shortest amount of time we are required to increment is every 0.1s (when counting 0.0-9.9s).
+The shortest amount of time we are required to count is every 0.1s (for incrementing from 0.0-9.9s).
 Thus, we will setup timer/counter 1 to reach a compare match (A) every 10ms.

 To obtain the OCR value, we can use the following formula: